 - Solid-state amps have many advantages over their vacuum tube counterparts, but they don’t all relate to audio quality.

-One of the most notable is that solid-state amplifiers are more affordable than tube models; in fact, nearly every single one on the market today falls into this category!
+One of the most important differences is that solid state amplifiers are cheaper than tube models.
+In fact, almost all of the ones on the market today fall into this group.
 They contain fewer parts, and those few which do exist tend to be very inexpensive as well.

 - Solid-state amps are lighter, less fragile, and more reliable than tube amps.

-These factors make solid-state amplifiers the ideal choice for gigging musicians who need to carry their equipment around town regularly.
+Because of these factors, solid-state amplifiers are the best choice for artists who need to move their gear around town often.

-- Solid-state amp circuitry is much simpler in design and construction than that of an amplifier using tubes, which makes them easier to transport and cheaper if they break down or get smashed by accident!
+- The design and construction of a solid-state amp are much simpler than that of an amplifier with tubes.
+This makes them easier to move and cheaper to fix or replace if they break or get broken by mistake.

 They’re also far tougher when it comes time to haul your gear from venue A across town – performing artists will love this aspect!